uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

 please refer to the :ref:`YAML specification` documentation.
 Under :ref:`Definitions` each analysis component is documented and settings are described.

+For importing a dataset, see :ref:`How to import data into immuneML` and for more details on writing the YAML specification, see :ref:`How to specify an analysis with YAML`.

 An example of the definitions section using a repertoire dataset is given here: